-In the Filter by option at the top of the list, enter Cloudflare to filter the displayed list for the Cloudflare App jobs.
+In the Filter by field at the top of the list, enter Cloudflare to filter the displayed list for the Cloudflare App jobs.

 Jobs that are currently enabled display the icon.

-If the jobs for the sensor is not enabled, click the icon to toggle it.
+If the jobs for the sensor are not enabled, click the icon to toggle it.